mcgillblackhole/mcgillblackhole.github.io/about.md

 <li>Ferrofluid Monte Carlo simulations.</li>
 </ul>

-I've also participated on a two-week intensive research project with 7 other physics students at CBPF, where we developed and characterized a Josephson Junction.
+<p style="text-align:justify">In 2018, I've also participated on a two-week intensive research project with 7 other physics students at CBPF, where we developed and characterized a Josephson Junction.
+And, in 2019, I was a student of the two-month long CNPEM Summer Grants Program, during which I worked at the Brazilian Synchrotron Light Laboratory (LNLS), developing instrumentation for electrocaloric and electrostrictive effects.</p>
 </details>

 ## This Homepage
-<p style="text-align:justify">This website is based on the [Jekyll Now](https://github.com/barryclark/jekyll-now) blog template, by [Barry Clark](https://github.com/barryclark).</p>
+<p style="text-align:justify">This website is based on the <a href="https://github.com/barryclark/jekyll-now">Jekyll Now</a> blog template, by <a href="https://github.com/barryclark">Barry Clark</a>.</p>